MoiCoquille/AWS_Cheat-Sheets/AWS AutoScaling/AWS AutoScaling Cheat Sheet.md

 Configuration Elements of Auto Scaling	|
 --------------------------------------- |
 Minimum Size	|
-Minimum number of instances that
-     should always be running.	|
+Minimum number of instances that should always be running.	|
 Maximum Size	|
-Maximum number of running ins-
+Maximum number of running instances.	|
-     tances.	|
 Desired Capacity	|
-Number of instances that should be
-     running when there are no scaling
+Number of instances that should be running when there are no scaling activites.	|
-     activites.	|

 Characteristics of Auto Scaling
 Lifecycle Hooks